TILOS-AI-Institute/HypergraphPartitioning/SpecPart/README.md

 | directrf      | 931275   | 1374742    | 71.34           | 143.19            | 588            | 574              | 2.38          |
 | bitcoin_miner | 1089284  | 1448151    | 83.26           | 165.34            | 1576           | 1514             | 3.93          |

-Cutsize comparison of 3-way SpecPart with hMETIS for imbalance factor 2:
+Cutsize comparison of 3-way SpecPart with hMETIS for imbalance factor 2 (_more results will be added_):
 | Benchmark     | Vertices | Hyperedges | hMETIS cutsize | SpecPart cutsize | % Improvement |
 |---------------|----------|------------|----------------|------------------| --------------|
 | sparcT1_core  | 91976    | 92827      | 2282           | 1914             | 16.12         |